 You can encrypt the two-way connection between the management server and the recording server.
 When you enable encryption on the management server, it applies to connections from all the recording servers that connect to the management server.
-Therefore, you need to enable encryption on all the recording servers.
+If you enable encryption on the management server, you must also enable encryption on all of the recording servers.
 Before you enable encryption, you must install security certificates on the management server and all recording servers.